 An important fact to note here is that the disk does not gain extra speed in the process.
 Hence, in the absence of parasitic effects (drag), these kinds of maneuvers do not contribute to the wheel's saturation.

 Of course, as long as it does not reach saturation, the system is also able to compensate for external forces and maintain a set attitude:

 Video clip demonstrating the reaction to external forces applied on the model.

 Every time the disk is pushed in a direction, the wheel has to speed up in the same direction in order to cancel the rotation.

 Finally, this clip shows the saturation state:

-Video clip demonstrating the movement of the model
+Video clip demonstrating the saturation state of the model.

 The wheel is already at its maximum speed when additional movement in the same direction is added.
 Because it can go any faster, the disk is stuck into a tumbling state.
 There is nothing the controller can do to solve this situation.